petrk94/ownhealthrecord/README.md

 ## When it will be shared?
 Soon, at least I hope.
-The Problem is, Im using a HTML/CSS Dashboard Template from a third party developer and he doesnt has shared the license for it and due I really like the design of it, I want to use it.
-I made already a running proof of work web app withthe basic functionality, but its not yet ready for productive use and represent more a early alpha (really, I suppose you dont want just to use a one page table).
+The Problem is, ~~Im using a HTML/CSS Dashboard Template from a third party developer and he doesnt has shared the license for it and due I really like the design of it, I want to use it~~.
+I made already a running proof of concept web app with the basic functionality, but its not yet ready for productive use and represent more a early alpha (really, I suppose you dont want just to use a one page table).

 # Requirements
 * LAMP Stack